peeradonmoke2002/FRA631_Project_arm_UR5e/README.md

 ```bash
 git submodule update --remote
 ```
-step 2 commit this repo
+Step 2: Commit the changes to this repository